TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/03 - Leviticus/Leviticus 14/Leviticus 14.42.md

 ---

-and they shall take other stones, and put them in the place of those stones; and he shall take other mortar, and shall plaster the house.
+They shall take other stones, and put them in the place of those stones; and he shall take other mortar, and shall plaster the house.